raphaelpg/irrigateV2/README.md

 Make sure you have Metamask on your browser, and connected to goerli network.

 Donors can connect their wallet and perform a One Time donation or subscribe to monthly donation.
-In order to be able to subscribe monthly, users need to register at Superfluid first:
+In order to be able to subscribe monthly, users need to register at Superfluid's dashboard first:
 [Superfluid](https://www.superfluid.finance/)

+They can set the donation amount and subscribe through Irrigate.
 They can unsubscribe using the "Manage your Subscription" button or directly through Superfluid dashboard.

 ## Superfluid protocol

 Superfluid is used for two things in Irrigate:
-* Allowing users to send donations montlhy automatically, without having to confirm a new transaction every month.
+* Using the Constant Flow Agreement (CFA) to allow users to send donations montlhy automatically, without having to confirm a new transaction every month.
-* Using the Instant Distribution Agreement to transfer donations to every associations registered in only one transaction.
+* Using the Instant Distribution Agreement (IDA) to transfer donations to every associations registered in only one transaction.
 Superfluid documentation can be found [here](https://docs.superfluid.finance/superfluid/)